-Interesting about this application is that the drive shaft goes through a bulkhead so there is no line-of-sight between the Z-drive and the diesel engine.
+The interesting about this application is that the driveshaft goes through a bulkhead so there is no line of sight between the Z-drive and the diesel engine.
 In the image below you can see the bulkhead.
 The diesel engine is on the other side of this bulkhead.
-In this picture, we are setting up the receiver on a 17-foot jack shaft.
+In this picture, we are setting up the receiver on a 17-foot jackshaft.

 Three sets of readings were taken to verify repeatability using the ROTALIGN’s unique measurement table.
 This measurement table allowed us to view each of the coupling’s three readings in a table to verify repeatability and (if desired) average these readings together.
 Each set of readings was accomplished with just a single turn of the shafts with less than 100 degrees rotation.
 The entire alignment data collection process (all three sets of readings) was accomplished in just a few minutes.

-When making live moves/corrections, the ROTALIGN ULTRA iS Expert allowed us to see the alignment condition at each coupling simultaneously in real time for both the Vertical and Horizontal directions.
-This is another unique capability which is extremely important, since, when one component of the drive train is moved, it affects the alignment condition at the other couplings.
+When making live moves/corrections, the ROTALIGN ULTRA iS Expert allowed us to see the alignment condition at each coupling simultaneously in real-time for both the Vertical and Horizontal directions.
+This is another unique capability that is extremely important, since, when one component of the drive train is moved, it affects the alignment condition at the other couplings.
 Having this capability is a huge time saver, reducing the job sometimes from days to just hours.